 We all know that cash balance plans are one of the best retirement strategies on the market.
-But most people don’t really understand the contribution limits.
+But most people don’t really understand the IRS contribution limits by age or the maximum benefit.

 People get confused when it comes to minimum and maximum contributions.
 They also look for clarification on annual and lifetime limits.

 In this post, we will answer many of these funding questions.
-Let’s dive in and look at some basic funding guidelines.
+Let’s dive in and look at some basic funding and IRS guidelines.

 Table of contents